SamyuthaPotharaju/BeReal-Clone-2/README.md

-# Project 6 - BeReal Clone Pt.
+# BeReal Clone Pt.
 2

-Submitted by: Samyutha Potharaju

 BeReal Clone Pt.2 is an app that allows users to persist login, blurs photos on feed before posting, and lets users upload their own photos

-Time spent: 2 hours spent in total

-## Required Features
+## Features

-The following **required** functionality is completed:

-- [x] User can launch camera to take photo instead of photo library (OR user uploads unique photo from photo album)
+- User can launch camera to take photo instead of photo library (OR user uploads unique photo from photo album)
-- [x] User session persists when application is closed and relaunched
+- User session persists when application is closed and relaunched
-- [x] Users are able to log out and return to sign in page
+- Users are able to log out and return to sign in page
-- [x] Users are NOT able to see other photos until they upload their own
+- Users are not able to see other photos until they upload their own

-The following **optional** features are implemented:

-- [ ] User receive notifcation when it is time to post
-- [ ] Users can make comments and view comments in posts

-The following **additional** features are implemented:

-- [x] List anything else that you can get done to improve the app functionality!
+Improvements:
-I can improve the app by allowing users to add friends and view only their friends posts.
+- allow users to add friends and view only their friends posts

 ## Video Walkthrough